 4 This is an optional form, but USCIS waives the fee if you file it together with the I-485 application.

 There are other costs associated with both paths.
-Every applicant must submit a Form I-693 completed by a USCIS-approved physician.
-There is no fee for the form.
-But the doctor will charge a fee for the exam.
+Every applicant must have a medical exam.
+The doctor will charge a fee for the exam, but this varies based on the location of the exam.
 The cost of the required medical exam will vary by country, doctor, and any additional vaccinations that may be required.
 Other costs may include photos to submit with the application, postage, and any transportation fees associated with travel to your USCIS or consular interview.